 NCERT Solutions for Class 6 English Unit 5 – Tansen of the Supplementary Reader – A Pact with the Sun can be downloaded for free at BYJU’S. These solutions will help students to imbibe the habit of learning on their own and have a better grasp of the English language.
 The NCERT Solutions of Class 6 English have been curated by our subject-matter experts in order to provide the most reliable solutions for Class 6 students.

-Access answers to NCERT Solutions for Class 6 English Unit 5 – Tansen here
+Access Answers to NCERT Class 6 English Unit 5 – Tansen

 Exercise Questions (Page 19)